 5. Sharing of Information

 Many employees can only achieve their intended goals with the help of various forms of information.
 This data ensures that they make correct decisions and don’t have to spend too much time figuring out the right course to take.
 It’s the business leader’s job to allow easy access to all the information their employees need.
 Thankfully, several software tools are designed to share files between co-workers or clients while simultaneously opening up new communication channels.
-The key is to make the sharing of relevant information a recurring action, so the employee doesn’t have to ask for it continuously.
+The key is to share the relevant information regularly, so the employee doesn’t have to continuously ask for it.
 We’ll go over specific examples of these tools later on.

 Marketing efforts can impede productivity in the same way as financial processes.
 Smaller businesses usually don’t have the resources to outsource their marketing.
 Thus, they must write pitch emails and manage their social media accounts themselves.
 The time devoted to both responsibilities can be greatly diminished with several software tools.
 Odds are, most of your pitch emails are nearly identical.
 And once you’ve found the messaging structure that works, why deviate from that strategy?
 With email marketing tools, you can create templates for different stages of your marketing funnel, rather than writing out new emails over and over again.
 In just a few clicks, you would virtually eliminate an entire day’s worth of email marketing responsibilities.

 Likewise, social media management tools put all of your social media accounts into a single platform.
 In other words, you don’t have to jump from your Facebook page to your LinkedIn page to write posts for each network or respond to comments.
 You can also write and schedule posts ahead of time.